REGULATIONS FOR PAA MEMBERS

 A member fishing may be accompanied by one friend who shall not fish or assist in any way.

 Hooks and line must not be discarded on riverbanks, as these are dangerous to farm animals and wildlife.

 Damage to riparian owners’ property by members must be reported to the Secretary and, or the riparian owner.

-(b) All members, guests and visiting anglers are required to observe the Anglers Code of Conduct.
+(b) All members and their guests are required to observe the Anglers Code of Conduct.